The Bottom Line

 If you are like most Small Business Owners, you try to be fair and to do what is best for your company and your employees.
 After all, putting your business and its profits at risk is not part of your business model.
 However, your best may not automatically put you into HR compliance with state and federal employment laws.

 What are you waiting for?
 You might reply with, “I’ll take care of that threat if and when it starts affecting me.”
-Reality of this is that the issues exist whether you want to admit it or not.
-You may already have a set of employee policies but the problems begin when you think that once you have policies in place, it’s done.
+Put simply, the issues exist whether you want to admit it or not.
+You may already have a set of employee policies.
+But, the problems begin when you think that once you have policies in place, it’s done.
 More than 80 percent of employee handbooks found in small businesses are out of date, include incorrect wording that is unenforceable or even illegal, are missing policies, or you may be using policies that don’t apply to your business.
 Thus, the absence of specific policies breeds inconsistency in management.

 Following your own policies and procedures help keep employees from being confused about your expectations.
 Policies ensure that the proper procedure takes place for everyone, no employee can be treated differently.

 How do strong and current policies affect your bottom line?
-Happy, successful employees are not only more productive but also, more likely to remain loyal and present on the job, maximizing efficiency and saving the company hundreds of thousands of dollars in continuous rehiring and retraining costs.
+Happy and successful employees are not only more productive but also, more likely to remain loyal and present on the job.
+This maximizes efficiency and saves the company hundreds of thousands of dollars in rehiring and retraining costs.

-Dana provides timely and affordable (only $100 an hour), legal services to small businesses with less than 50 employees.
+Dana provides timely and affordable, legal services to small businesses with less than 50 employees.
+Get started today!